backstreetbrogrammer/34_AdvancedConcurrencyModule3/README.md

 #### Interview Problem 5 (Point72 Hedge Fund): Demonstrate poison-pill in multithreaded producer-consumer pattern

-The Producer will be producing a random number from 0 to 100 and will put that number in a `BlockingQueue`.
+Producers will be producing random String to a `BlockingQueue`.

 We'll have multiple producer threads and use the `put()` method to block until there's space available in the queue.